mariamo23/Register-app/README.md

 # DevOps-Project-with-Jenkins-Maven-SonaQube-Docker-and-EKS
-This is a simple ci cd project that deploys to kubernetes using jenkins
+This is a simple CICD project that deploys to kubernetes using jenkins

 ## Here is the project work flow of how I will build the app